 Nomad living has big highs and some difficult lows as well.
 And let’s not even get into dating as a digital nomad, which is an even more intense version of all of this.

 Ask any digital nomad about the stress of the Schengen Zone and you’ll get a lot of sighs.
 Same thing with visa runs in Thailand and Bali, and the questions every border control official asks you in almost any country.
 Since nomads move around a lot and tend not to have one single base, you need to find a new country to move to about every three months, depending on where you’re based and what passport(s) you hold.

 I have an American passport, and so I can only spend 90 days in most of the EU and then I have to leave for another 90 days.
 That means I can’t do three months in Greece and another three months in Portugal right after – I need to find a non-Schengen country to hit up for those following three months.
 You can read all about how I manage to legally stay in Europe for more than 90 days – it’s not easy.

 Most days, I have an exact mental map of the Schengen Zone in my mind and the Schengen Zone calculator open on my browser.
 And once Covid is under control, I’ll have to do the same for Southeast Asia as well.
 I’m very lucky to have a US passport, which lets me travel visa-free to most places as long as I’m “on holiday” because working as a digital nomad abroad is a bit of a legal grey area.
 But it’s a constant pressure to count your days and plan your next stop.

 Want to stay longer in a country with one of those new digital nomad visas?
 Still not without its headaches.
-I’m in the process of applying for temporary residency in Croatia right now and… whew.
-We’ll get into it all later but it’s giving me agita at the moment.
+Last year I was applying for temporary residency in Croatia and… whew.
+That gave me a lot of agita.

 2. Balancing work and travel